CDW Co. (NASDAQ:CDW) Stock Position Decreased by Norris Perne & French LLP MI

 Analyst Ratings Changes

 A number of research analysts recently weighed in on the company.
-StockNews.com assumed coverage on CDW in a research note on Thursday, May 18th.
+JPMorgan Chase & Co. cut their price objective on CDW from $225.00 to $205.00 and set an “overweight” rating on the stock in a research note on Wednesday, April 19th.
+Morgan Stanley lowered their target price on CDW from $228.00 to $200.00 and set an “overweight” rating on the stock in a report on Wednesday, April 19th.
+StockNews.com started coverage on CDW in a report on Thursday, May 18th.
 They issued a “hold” rating on the stock.
-JPMorgan Chase & Co. lowered their target price on CDW from $225.00 to $205.00 and set an “overweight” rating on the stock in a report on Wednesday, April 19th.
-Citigroup started coverage on CDW in a report on Thursday.
+Stifel Nicolaus lowered their target price on CDW from $215.00 to $205.00 and set a “buy” rating on the stock in a report on Wednesday, April 19th.
+Finally, Citigroup started coverage on CDW in a report on Thursday.
 They issued a “buy” rating and a $205.00 target price on the stock.
-Morgan Stanley lowered their target price on CDW from $228.00 to $200.00 and set an “overweight” rating on the stock in a report on Wednesday, April 19th.
-Finally, Credit Suisse Group lowered their target price on CDW from $195.00 to $190.00 in a report on Thursday, May 4th.
 Two investment analysts have rated the stock with a hold rating and six have assigned a buy rating to the company.
 According to data from MarketBeat.com, the stock has a consensus rating of “Moderate Buy” and a consensus target price of $201.43.

 CDW Profile